Estate Planning CanadaWhat Happens To Your TFSA When You Die?

 That depends on how you set up your accounts.

-Typically, the person you choose to get your money after your death is the beneficiary.
+The beneficiary is typically the person you choose to get your money after your death.

 That means the person who gets the benefit.
-You name a beneficiary for your life insurance policy, for instance, and in your will.
+Name a beneficiary for your life insurance policy, for instance, and in your Will.

 Successor Holder